Overview

 History

-Fermoy’s name derives from the Irish Fermoy – a reference to a 13th‑century Cistercian abbey believed to have been founded by Domnall Mór Ua Briain, King of Thomond.
-The abbey’s lands passed through a succession of owners after the Tudor dissolution, including Sir Richard Grenville, the scientist Robert Boyle and the Forward family.
+The name Fermoy comes from the Irish, a reference to a 13th-century Cistercian abbey thought to have been founded by Domnall Mór Ua Briain, King of Thomond.
+After the Tudor dissolution the abbey lands passed through a string of owners, among them Sir Richard Grenville, the scientist Robert Boyle and the Forward family.

-In 1791 John Anderson bought the surrounding estate, laid out the town’s grid and introduced the first mail‑coach system in Ireland.
-A bust and plaque honouring Anderson stand at the entrance to the town park, unveiled in 2001.
+Anderson’s arrival in 1791 changed everything.
+A bust and plaque honouring him stand at the entrance to the town park, unveiled in 2001.

-During the Napoleonic era the British Army established Fermoy Barracks (East Barracks 1806, West Barracks 1809).
-At its peak the complex housed over 2,800 soldiers and was the largest military establishment in Ireland.
-The barracks remained in use until Irish independence in 1922, after which the town shifted towards industry and tourism.
+During the Napoleonic era the British Army built Fermoy Barracks – East Barracks in 1806, West Barracks in 1809.
+At its peak the complex held over 2,800 soldiers and was the largest military establishment in Ireland.
+It stayed in use until independence in 1922, after which the town turned towards industry and tourism.

-The Blackwater is famed for its salmon runs and abundant coarse fish such as perch, roach, rudd and pike.
-Anglers can launch from the town’s public slipways or join a guided charter.
-A fishing licence from Cork County Council is required for most angling activities.
+The Blackwater is best known for its salmon runs, with plenty of coarse fish too – perch, roach, rudd and pike.
+You can launch from the public slipways or join a guided charter.
+A fishing licence from Cork County Council is needed for most angling.

-Fermoy Rowing Club, founded in 1884, runs two regattas each year – typically in early May and early September – and welcomes beginners as well as elite crews.
-The club offers introductory sessions during the summer months.
+Fermoy Rowing Club, founded in 1884, runs two regattas a year, usually early May and early September, and takes beginners as well as elite crews, with introductory sessions over the summer.

 Fermoy Golf Club

-Perched on the sunny south‑facing slopes of Corrin Hill, Fermoy Golf Club offers a panoramic heathland experience.
-The 18‑hole, par‑70 course stretches 5,831 m and was designed by John Harris.
-The clubhouse features a bar, restaurant and a pro shop.
+On the south-facing slopes of Corrin Hill, this is an 18-hole, par-70 course designed by John Harris, with a clubhouse bar, restaurant and pro shop.

 | Feature | Detail |